← OpenSignal

 FAQ

-What if my referral never gets placed?
+What if my nominee never gets placed?

-Will my referral know I referred them?
+Will my nominee know I nominated them?

-What about my own current employer's non-solicit?
+What about my own current or former employer's non-solicit?

 Why is OpenSignal different from the headhunter who has been emailing me for years?